BozhidarN7/budget-tracker/docs/savings-goal-card.md

 - Consumes `primaryGoal`, `savingsGoal`, `currentSavings`, `savingsProgress`, and `savingsBreakdown` from [`useBudgetData()`](src/hooks/use-budget-data.ts:11).
 - `primaryGoal` is derived by matching a goal whose name contains "Monthly" (case-insensitive).
 When no such record exists, the card renders an empty state that links to [`AddGoalButton`](src/components/Goals/AddGoalButton/AddGoalButton.tsx).
+- When the backend lacks a record for the current month, [`useBudgetData()`](src/hooks/use-budget-data.ts:11) automatically provisions a new monthly goal (copies the previous month's target, resets `current` to `0`, and stamps the selected month as the `targetDate`).
 - `EditGoalDialog` is embedded inside the card so edits persist through [`useBudgetContext()`](src/contexts/budget-context.tsx:199) without leaving the page.

 ### UX states